2025–26 Wichita State Shockers men's basketball team

-The 2025–26 Wichita State Shockers men's basketball team will represent Wichita State University during the 2025–26 NCAA Division I men's basketball season.
-The Shockers are led by third-year head coach Paul Mills, will play their home games at Charles Koch Arena in Wichita, Kansas as members of the American Conference.
+The 2025–26 Wichita State Shockers men's basketball team represented Wichita State University during the 2025–26 NCAA Division I men's basketball season.
+The Shockers, led by third-year head coach Paul Mills, played their home games at Charles Koch Arena in Wichita, Kansas as members of the American Conference.

 Previous season

 The Shockers finished the season 19–15 and 8–10 in AAC play.
 They finished in eighth place in the AAC.
 In the second round of the AAC tournament, the Shockers beat South Florida, before losing to Memphis in the quarterfinals.
 The Shockers were invited to the 2025 NIT, where they lost in the first round to Oklahoma State.